accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Activate the **screen reader** from a terminal.
 1. From a second terminal, make a call to the first terminal.
-1. When the incoming call appears, check :
+1. When the incoming call appears, check
-	- that the caller identification is available in visible text format (for example, a name or a telephone number) ;
+	- that the caller identification is available in visible text format (for example, a name or a telephone number);
 	- and that this identification is correctly rendered by **the screen reader**.
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) : *6.3 Caller ID*.
+- EN 301 549 V3.2.1 (2021-03) *6.3 Caller ID*.

 #### [Criterion 15.9](#crit-15-9) [A] For each [two-way spoken communication](glossaire.md#two-way-spoken-communication-application) application that provides caller identification, is there a way to present this identification for sign language users? {id="crit-15-9"}